frankframework/frank-manual/misc/MANUAL_TEST.md

   * `git clone https://github.com/frankframework/frankframework` (not needed to test Nexus release of FF!).
   * `git clone https://github.com/wearefrank/ladybug` (not needed to test Nexus release of FF!).
   * `git clone https://github.com/wearefrank/ladybug-frontend` (only needed if latest code of ladybug-frontend is tested).
-* You should have a different clone of https://github.com/wearefrank/ladybug to read this test description from and to reference test configurations from.
-We refer to it as `ladybug-test`.
 * In directory `work`, check out the versions you want for the F!F and ladybug.
 You can not choose arbitrarily what vesions to combine.
 The ladybug backend version used by the FF! is in `work/frankframework/ladybug/pom.xml`, the line `<ladybug.version>...</ladybug.version>` under `<properties>`.
 That value should be the artifact version mentioned in `work/ladybug/pom.xml`.
 You can omit this step for now if you want to test the latest ladybug-frontend code.
 * If you test the latest code of ladybug-frontend, do the following:
   * Check out the version of ladybug-frontend you want.